notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * **Next Search Result / Previous Search Result** Jump to the next or previous search result recorded in the Search Results Window.
 The Search Results Window is created in response to any of the dialog-based **Find All** commands.
 If it exists, you can use  **Search  -&gt;  Search Results Window** to make it visible and to switch the input focus between the Search Results Window and the current document.

 * **Find (volatile) Next / Find (volatile) Previous** Attempt to find the word the caret is in, or the selected text, down or up.
-The searched word or selection is not rembembered in the find history, and the search will not be repeatable with **Find Next / Find Previous**.
+The searched word or selection is not remembered in the find history, and the search will not be repeatable with **Find Next / Find Previous**.
 That's why it's called volatile.

 * **Select and Find Next / Select and Find Previous** Attempt to find the word the caret is in, or the selected text, down or up.
 The searched word or selection is remembered in the find history, and the search can be repeated with **Find Next / Find Previous**.